thepratham/stdsnake/README.md

 # stdsnake

-This is a standard terminal based snake game.
+This is a standard snake game for linux terminals.
 Hope you enjoy it.

 ## Getting Started